If you’re in the shrinking pool of people who still have a landline, you’re most likely inundated with calls from telemarketers.

 Don’t you hate it when you give $10 to some charity that’s been hounding you only to have it double down on trying to get even more money from you?
 The few bucks you gave it are completely eaten up in its marketing efforts to get deeper access to your wallet.

 Blame the third-party telemarketing companies the charities hire to collect funds on their behalf.
-According to PrivacyStar, “The telemarketers keep a percentage of whatever they collect, turning over the rest of your donation to the charity.
-However, the telemarketers also keep your personal information, from which they can profit exponentially as they sell and resell it to other telemarketing companies.”
+Telemarketers keep a percentage of whatever they collect, turning over the rest of your donation to the charity.
+However, the telemarketers also keep your personal information, from which they can profit exponentially as they sell and resell it to other telemarketing companies.

 What to do about it

-And, while some telemarketers don’t heed it, many do—register your number on the National Do Not Call Registry.
+And, while some telemarketers don’t heed it, many do—register your number on the National Do Not Call Registry (Do Not Call registrations never expire, so don't fall for the current scam that prompts you to re-register).
 Note that if you give your cell phone number to a business, they can call you for up to 180 days after even if you’re on the Do Not Call Registry

 [Editor's note: Canada has its own Do Not Call registry which can be found HERE]